5 Things To Consider If Quarantine Made You Hate Your Spouse & Want To Divorce

 2. How does working from home conflict with expectations of being at home?

-Everyone is home, the internet bandwidth is stretched, he talks too loud, she laughs too much, it’s his turn to make lunch for the kids, it’s her turn to walk the dog, etc.
+Everyone is home, the internet bandwidth is stretched, he talks too loud, she laughs too much, it’s his turn to make lunch for the kids, it’s her turn to walk the dog, and the list goes on and on.

+Before quarantine, everyone experienced more independence in their daily lives.
+Now, everyone is under a microscope.

 Whatever the daily routines were before the crisis may have to be revisited before unmet expectations become bitter resentments.